nspilman/the-bahblag-gatsby/src/pages/blog/2019-01-30-south-africa-an-apartheid-tour.md

 We drove to lunch, which was served at a restaurant underneath the towers of an inactive electricity plant.
 The plant shut down do to the pollution it was causing in the local community.
 The towers now serve as enormous advertisements, as well as a site to go bunji jumping.

-For lunch, we were served a traditional South African bry- chicken wings, steak and delicious sausage.
-This was served cole
+For lunch, we were served a traditional South African braai(“bry”) - chicken wings, steak and delicious sausage.
+This was served with cole slaw, pap and chakalaka.
+I reference it in the last post, but pap is basically the mashed potatoes of corn meal.
+I was easily convinced to purchase and enjoy a Soweto Gold, beer from Suweto, distributed by Heineken.

 ![](/img/jb2Towers.jpg)